 Don’t Neglect Parts Of The House That Are In Need Of Painting Because You’re Waiting Until The Whole House Needs To Be Done

 A mistake that some homeowners make is allowing one portion of their house to suffer because the rest of it is not necessarily in need of painting.
-It can be more economical and make much more sense maintenance wise to paint a portion of your house when it needs it.
-We have many repeat customers who calls us every couple of years to paint a particular side of their house that is exposed to harsh weather such as driving rain and wind or intense sun.
-These areas of a house can fade and be subject to wear much quicker than on other parts of their home.
+It can be make economical sense to paint a portion of your house when it needs it.
+You may have a particular side of your house that is exposed to intense sunlight or harsh weather that will require painting before other areas.

 Tips For Saving Money On Interior Painting

 Paint In Winter – Consider booking your interior painting in the winter months.
-Often this season can be slower for the painting industry and contractors may offer discounts, particular in the months of January and February.
+Often this season can be slower for the painting industry and contractors may offer discounts, particular in the months of November through February.

-Book Several Rooms At Once – Having a contractor come in to paint several spaces in the interior at the same time is usually more cost effective.
-It’s less effort and more convenient for the contractor to do several spaces as one job versus returning on multiple occasions.
-This saves time on setting up and bringing in supplies.
-Depending on the circumstances the painter may be able to work on multiple spaces at one.
+Book Several Rooms Or The Whole House At Once – Having a contractor come in to paint several interior spaces at the same time is more cost effective.
+It’s less effort and more convenient for the contractor to do so, versus returning on multiple occasions and setting up equipment and supplies each time.

 Save The Painting Contractor Time – Anything done on the home owners part to allow the contractor to focus on painting will help reduce the cost.
 This should of course be agreed upon beforehand and written into the painting quote.
 Having to work around difficult furniture, move furniture, blinds, or other window coverings all take up time.
 Contractors take many factors into consideration when doing an estimate.